pcca-matrix/PCCA-Layout/README.md

 h=100            -> height of your special artwork ext=png          -> extension of your special artwork (you can use any media extension (video, swf, or any image supported by Attract-mode)
 ```
-if no .ini file is found but you have special artwork inside your images/Special folder , the default settings will be applied.
+If no .ini file is found but you have special artwork inside your images/Special folder , the default settings will be applied.

-the special artworks defaults settings is:
+The special artworks defaults settings is:

 ###Special A